CP3-Origins/cp3-bench/README.md

 and creation of the environments, then check that `pyenv` is correctly installed.
 - If you get `ImportModelError` in the tests, it might be because you have not set paths correctly for `pyenv` or initialized `pyenv`.
+- If you get `Error: buildx failed with: ERROR to solve: process "/bin/sh/-c..` then this might indicate that  you are using Docker BuildKit, disable by setting `DOCKER_BUILDKIT=0`

 ## Contribution